 It’s no secret: for flooring retailers, having an excellent website is no longer optional.

-With 87% of consumers now starting their buying journeys online, you need to make sure that your website isn’t just good—it’s great.
+With nearly 90% of consumers now starting their buying journeys online, you need to make sure that your website isn’t just good—it’s great.

 So what do customers expect from an excellent website?
 To begin with, they need to be able to find it easily.
 They need to be able to browse your products and prices with ease.
 They need to be able to learn who you are, see examples of your work, and even read what other consumers are saying about your company.